Friedrich (novel)

-Plot Overview
+Plot

 Friedrich Schneider is a young Jewish boy growing up in an apartment house in Germany, with the narrator as his neighbour and friend.
 The story starts in 1925 and finishes in 1942 when the narrator is 17.
 Though the story is told by his non-Jewish friend (Hans Peter Richter or the narrator), Friedrich is the protagonist.
 The narrator's name is unknown, and speculations are that the narrator is Hans Peter Richter.
 The narrator tells of the persecution of the Jews through Friedrich's eyes.
 Friedrich is forced to switch to a Jewish school and is thrown out of swimming pools and movie theaters.
 An angry mob goes to his house and injured his mother, causing her to die of an infection(see Pogrom).
 His father gets fired and has an emotional breakdown after getting drunk.
 Friedrich finds a girlfriend, Helga, whom he likes, but soon he must stop seeing her, or she will be sent to a concentration camp.
 Friedrich and his father are forced to do whatever they can to make money to survive.
 Friedrich helps his father hide a rabbi in their house, but soon Friedrich's father and the rabbi are arrested, and Herr Schneider was probably sent to a concentration camp.
 Friedrich, who was not home when the police came, now must live in hiding.

 During an air raid, Friedrich begs to be allowed into the air raid shelter but is kicked out by the air-raid warden, Herr Resch, who was also their landlord.
 After the raid, the narrator, his family, Herr Resch, and his wife return to the house.
 They notice Friedrich on the stoop, apparently unconscious.
 Herr Resch decides to get rid of him by kicking him, and they realise that Friedrich is dead, either killed by shrapnel (not specified) or killed by Herr Resch as evidenced as the trickle of blood he got after Herr Resch kicks him several times.
 Resch then remarks that Friedrich has died a better death than was expected.